fscorrupt/awesome-stars/README.md

 - [ViewTube/viewtube](https://github.com/ViewTube/viewtube) - ▶️ ViewTube: The open source, privacy-conscious way to enjoy your favorite YouTube content.
 Docs: https://viewtube.wiki, Status: https://uptime.viewtube.io
 - [manybothans/plex-requester-collections](https://github.com/manybothans/plex-requester-collections) - This app will tag your media in Plex, Radarr, and Sonarr with the username of the person who requested the media in Overseerr.
 To assist with library pruning, it can also connect to Tautulli and tag m
 - [DialmasterOrg/Youtarr](https://github.com/DialmasterOrg/Youtarr) - An application to automate downloading of Youtube videos for Plex
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 - [4gray/iptvnator](https://github.com/4gray/iptvnator) - :tv: Cross-platform IPTV player application with multiple features, such as support of m3u and m3u8 playlists, favorites, TV guide, TV archive/catchup and more.
 - [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies